 - Neck Pouch/Passport holder to keep your documents and money dry

-- LifeStraw filter we always drank tap water in Patagonia and never had any problem but we met some people in Torres del Paine that had stomach issues after drinking water from creeks or small rivers on the way.
+- LifeStraw filter for drinking.
+We always drank tap or stream water in Patagonia and never had any problem but we met some people in Torres del Paine that had stomach issues after drinking water from creeks or small rivers on the way.

 - Small padlock to lock your tent when you leave.

 If you prefer reading e-books, join Amazon Kindle Unlimited to get access to thousands of e-books and audiobooks.
 You can use it on any device (phone or tablet) not only a Kindle all you have to do is just to install a free app.
 You can try it right now, the first 30 days of using Kindle Unlimited are free.